 Astellas Pharma Inc. is the ultimate holding company of the Astellas group, incorporated in Japan and listed on the Tokyo Stock Exchange.
-Astellas Pharma Europe Ltd., incorporated in England & Wales, is the EMEA regional headquarters.
+Astellas Pharma Europe Ltd., incorporated in England & Wales, is one of Astellas Group companies.
 Astellas Pharma Ltd., incorporated in England & Wales, is the sales and marketing affiliate for the UK.

-Astellas’ supply chain is comprised of (i) suppliers of direct materials (active pharmaceutical ingredients, manufacturing and packaging) and (ii) suppliers of indirect services (professional services, sales and marketing agencies and facilities), and (iii) suppliers of research and clinical goods and services (pre-clinical and / or clinical research organisation, and laboratories).
+Astellas’ supply chain is comprised of (i) suppliers of direct materials (manufactured and packaged active pharmaceutical ingredients, drug products and related materials), (ii) suppliers of indirect goods and services (information technology, professional services, sales and marketing agencies and facilities), and (iii) suppliers of research and clinical goods and services (pre-clinical and / or clinical research organisation, and laboratories).

 To find out more about what we do and our values, please go to: https://www.astellas.com/en

 Astellas Pharma Inc. is a signatory to the United Nations Global Compact which demonstrates our existing voluntary support for achieving sustainable growth, including our respect for internationally proclaimed human rights and our desire to ensure that we are not complicit in human rights abuses.
-In June 2019, Astellas Pharma Inc. was included in the FTSE4 Good Sustainability Index for the eighth consecutive year which includes human rights and labor standards as part of its selection criteria.
+In June 2020, Astellas Pharma Inc. was included in the FTSE4 Good Sustainability Index for the ninth consecutive year which includes human rights and labor standards as part of its selection criteria.

 We know that slavery, servitude, forced or compulsory labor and human trafficking (collectively referred to as “Modern Slavery” in this statement) is a global and increasing challenge for governments and business.